Sambath82/Home-Credit-Default-Risk/README.md

 ![thresholds](https://github.com/user-attachments/assets/f0ddd650-d4ce-4f96-a841-33d1ef523bd3)

 To evaluate the business impact of our model, we begin by setting an optimal threshold for our classifier.
 After analyzing different thresholds, we determined that the highest achievable F1 score is **0.29**.
-However, for this project, we’ve decided to prioritize recall over precision, as the business aims to identify as many default cases as possible, even at the cost of some over-prediction.
-As a result, we’ve set the threshold at **0.62**, which gives us the following performance metrics:
+However, for this project, we have decided to prioritize recall over precision, as the business aims to identify as many default cases as possible, even at the cost of some over-prediction.
+As a result, we have set the threshold at **0.62**, which gives us the following performance metrics:

 | Threshold  | 0.62 |
 |------------|------|